 Economic responsibility: For over 10 years we have been providing volunteers to help at charitable projects around the world.
 A UK charity has now been launched to build on this success by providing financial assistance to overseas causes as well.
 The organisations we work with are often struggling to fund the work they are doing so every penny raised makes a real difference.

 The majority of the fee that volunteers pay goes directly to the project which provides employment for local staff.
 While volunteers are in-country, we encourage them to buy locally and support local businesses.

 Environmental responsibility: While our volunteers and customers are overseas, we identify and encourage simple steps to minimise their impact on the local environment.

 Volunteers are accommodated in simple shared accommodation with low environmental impact.
 While our volunteers and customers are overseas, we identify and encourage simple steps to minimise their impact on the local environment.

 PeopleThe project which is based on Koh Lanta was established in 2005 during the construction boom after the Tsunami.
 During the boom, construction workers came with their dogs but left them behind when the buildings were completed.
 In addition to this problem, the number of tourists feeding these dogs increased which resulted in their high survival and reproduction rates causing over population.

 The project has the following objectives:

-Volunteers support local businesses in the area and many locals choose to also volunteer at the centre and truely appreciate the hard work of the volunteers at the centre.
+Volunteers support local businesses in the area and many locals choose to also volunteer at the center and truely appreciate the hard work of the volunteers at the center.
 The project actively promotes animal welfare in the surrounding region of Thailand.